The best things to do in Bend for December

 For more holiday happenings around Bend, check our event calendar for the dates you plan to be here.
 From holiday bazaars to kids’ craft fairs, there’s always something happening this time of year!

-For hikes closer to town, it’s a whole different landscape than you’ll find in the mountains.
 Try lower-elevation trails like those in the Oregon Badlands Wilderness or through the Crooked River Gorge (Chimney Rock is my pick out here).

 Another fab pick close to town is Tumalo State Park, which boasts a terrific trail following the river all the way to Riley Ranch Nature Preserve.
 That’s another cool place to explore, featuring 184 acres filled with rimrock cliffs, pine forests, grassy meadows, and river views to make your toes curl.
+(Please, no dogs allowed, even on leash.)

 Need more ideas for inspiring winter hikes?
 Check out this post for a plethora of suggestions perfect for December conditions.

 Oh, and invest in some microspikes for your shoes to give you peace of mind and extra traction.
 I don’t always need them on winter hikes, but when I do, it’s handy to slip them on and keep truckin’.
+Shops like FootZone, Mountain Supply, and REI all carry them.

 Cascade Lakes Scenic Byway the day before its annual closure in Bend, Oregon.